mslenc/jquery-spreadjson/README.md

 One thing that's also missing above is that the container is passed around.
 It is.

+To handle `data-js` attributes, I intially thought I could build selector-based rules as well, until I tried to implement it.
+But there's actually no reliable way to build a selector that will match an element, except with an `id` (which wouldn't work with arrays) or by matching on `data-js` itself, but that just walks the whole DOM tree, AFAIK, and would limit the possible syntax in the value a lot.

+So, the library just walks the DOM tree itself, then builds (and caches) spreaders for each relevant element it finds.
+Feel free to add, remove and modify the `data-js` attribute as much as needed, as far as I can tell, it should all work (with future spreads).

 #### What about arrays?

 I guess paths (to match actions) could be constructed for those as well, but I